clearlinux/clear-linux-documentation/source/tutorials/redis.rst

 Description
 ***********

-Redis is an in-memory key:value store designed for quick lookups, and is accessible over the network.
+Redis is an in-memory key:value store designed for quick lookups, accessible over a network.
 While the `redis data structure store`_ can serve as a NoSQL database for a web application, it's also easy to integrate into an existing stack.
 For example, you could use the Redis caching layer for real-time responses on a leaderboard in a gaming app.
 Redis offers many client